Trump: The Rusical

 "Trump: The Rusical" is the fourth episode of the eleventh season of the American reality competition television series RuPaul's Drag Race, which aired on VH1 on March 21, 2019.
 The episode has contestants deliver Rachel Maddow impressions for the mini challenge, and perform a musical parody of Grease about Donald Trump and the women in his life and cabinet for the main challenge.
 The musical features choreography by Yanis Marshall, and sees Donald Trump portrayed by former contestant Ginger Minj.

-Maddow appears as a special guest; Joel McHale and Tiffany Pollard serve as guest judges, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
+Maddow appears as a special guest; Joel McHale and Tiffany Pollard are guest judges, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
+The episode received two awards from four nominations at the 71st Primetime Emmy Awards.

 Episode

-For the mini-challenge, contestants deliver the news while impersonating Rachel Maddow (pictured in 2008), who makes a guest appearance.
+For the mini-challenge, contestants deliver the news while impersonating Rachel Maddow (pictured in 2025), who makes a guest appearance.

-For the mini challenge ("Why You Maddow, Tho?"), contestants get into "quick drag" and deliver the news while impersonating Rachel Maddow, RuPaul's favorite television anchor.
+The contestants return to the Werk Room after Honey Davenport's elimination from the competition.
+On a new day, RuPaul greets the contestants and introduces the mini-challenge ("Why You Maddow, Tho?"), which tasks contestants with getting into "quick drag" and delivering the news while impersonating Rachel Maddow, RuPaul's favorite news presenter.
 Maddow appears as a special guest and helps introduce the mini-challenge.
 Contestants read fictional news from a teleprompter, some more successfully than others.
 RuPaul names Scarlet Envy the winner.

-For the main challenge ("Trump: The Rusical"), contestants perform a lip sync musical parody of Grease (1971) about U.S. President Donald Trump and the women in his life and cabinet.
-The musical features choreography by Yanis Marshall, who provides instruction during the episode.
+RuPaul reveals the main challenge, which tasks contestants with performing in a lip-sync musical parody of Grease (1971) about U.S. President Donald Trump and the women in his life and cabinet, called Trump: The Rusical.
+The Rusical features choreography by Yanis Marshall, who provides instruction during the episode.
 As the winner of the mini-challenge, Scarlet Envy assigns the following roles: